Rapper Fatman Scoop dies at 53 after collapsing on stage in Connecticut

-NEW YORK — (AP) — Fatman Scoop, who topped charts in Europe with “Be Faithful” two decades ago and later contributed to hits by other artists, died after collapsing on stage at a show Friday in Connecticut, according to officials and his family.
+NEW YORK (AP) — Fatman Scoop, the rapper who topped charts in Europe with “Be Faithful” in the early 2000s and later lent his distinctive voice and ebullient vibe to hits by such artists as Missy Elliott and Ciara, died after collapsing on stage at a show in Connecticut, according to officials and his family.
 He was 53.

 The cause of his death wasn’t immediately clear.

-His family wrote in an Instagram post Saturday that “the world lost a radiant soul, a beacon on stage and in life.”
+His family said in an Instagram post that “the world lost a radiant soul, a beacon on stage and in life.”

-If the world knew him as an artist who got clubgoers moving, his family cherished him as “the laughter in our lives, a constant source of support, unwavering strength and courage,” his relatives wrote.
+With a gravelly voice and dance-floor-friendly sensibility, Fatman Scoop was a mainstay of club playlists around the turn of the millennium.
+But if the world knew him as the “voice of the club,” his family cherished him as “the laughter in our lives, a constant source of support, unwavering strength and courage,” his relatives said.

 “His music made us dance and embrace life with positivity.
-His joy was infectious and the generosity he extended to all will be deeply missed but never forgotten,” they added.
+His joy was infectious and the generosity he extended to all will be deeply missed but never forgotten,” they added, saying he leaves a legacy “of love and brightness.”

-Fatman Scoop, born Isaac Freeman III, was from New York City’s Harlem neighborhood and broke out with 1999’s “Be Faithful.”
+Born Isaac Freeman III, Fatman Scoop was from New York City’s Harlem neighborhood and broke out with 1999′s “Be Faithful.”
 What started as a minor success in the U.S. took off in Europe with a 2003 re-release, hitting No. 1 on the singles charts in the U.K. and Ireland.

+Read: WATCH: Channel 9 viewer surprises Lake Mary All-Stars with a special gift

 The next year, he appeared on the U.K. television series “Chancers,” in which musicians mentored artists who wanted to make it in the U.S., the BBC reported.
 He also was a contestant on “Celebrity Big Brother 16: UK vs USA,” which was filmed in the U.K. and aired in 2015.

-But Scoop -- sometimes stylized as Fat Man Scoop or FatMan Scoop -- was perhaps best known for his feature role on Missy Elliott's "Lose Control," a 2005 song of the summer that also featured Ciara.
+But Scoop — sometimes stylized as Fat Man Scoop or FatMan Scoop — was perhaps best known for his feature role on Elliott’s “Lose Control,” a 2005 song of the summer that also featured Ciara.
 The track won a short-form music video Grammy at the 2006 award show.

 The same year as “Lose Control,” he was featured on Mariah Carey’s “It’s Like That.”
 He also was featured on tracks from Timbaland, David Guetta, The Situation and Skrillex, among other artists.
 In 2018, he reunited with Elliott and Ciara for a remix of the latter’s “Level Up.”